Kamalapur railway station: Recent developments

 On 11 April 1987, after sixteen years of the independence of Bangladesh, the first inland container depot in Bangladesh was opened in the railway station.
 In 2005, American consultancy firm Louis Berger Group prepared a strategic transport plan (STP) for Dhaka.
-The STP suggested the relocation of the central railway station to Tongi, but the steering committee, formed by Dhaka Transport Coordination Board, rejected the suggestion.
+The STP suggested the relocation of the central railway station to Tongi, but the steering committee, formed by the Dhaka Transport Coordination Board, rejected the suggestion.
 In the 2010s, the government proposed to shift the railway station to Gazipur District.
-But the ministry of Railways opposed the proposal considering the inconvenience of the city dwellers.
+But the Ministry of Railways opposed the proposal, considering the inconvenience to the city dwellers.
 The station building underwent renovation four times between 2013 and 2023.

-Under the construction project of Dhaka–Jessore line which started in 2016, it was decided to renovate six railway stations which included Kamalapur railway station.
-In 2020, a government meeting held at the Railway Bhaban in Dhaka informed that as part of the renovation work, three new dual gauge railway line and a new platform for the station's broad gauge railway line will be constructed at the station.
+Under the construction project of the Dhaka–Jessore line, which started in 2016, it was decided to renovate six railway stations, which included Kamalapur railway station.
+In 2020, a government meeting held at the Railway Bhaban in Dhaka informed that as part of the renovation work, three new dual-gauge railway lines and a new platform for the station's broad-gauge railway line will be constructed at the station.

-The Dhaka–Narayanganj section of the existing Narayanganj–Bahadurabad Ghat line has been declared closed from 4 December 2022 for upgradation from meter gauge to dual gauge and the Padma Bridge Rail Link project.
+The Dhaka–Narayanganj section of the existing Narayanganj–Bahadurabad Ghat line has been declared closed from 4 December 2022 for upgrading from meter gauge to dual gauge and the Padma Bridge Rail Link project.
 The announcement led to the suspension of train services from Kamalapur to Narayanganj railway station, causing suffering to commuters plying the route who used to travel by train to save money.
 Md.
 Nurul Islam Sujon, railway minister of the country, had announced on 14 January 2023 that the section would be opened for train traffic by March.
-But it could not be done as two projects were not completed.
-On 25 July 2023, the Railway Minister announced that the Dhaka–Narayanganj section would be reopen on the first day of August.
+But it could not be done, as two projects were not completed.
+On 25 July 2023, the Railway Minister announced that the Dhaka–Narayanganj section would be reopened on the first day of August.
 On the final promised day, train services resumed from Kamalapur to Narayanganj.